Fuccillo-Lab/Iliakis-Striatal-Interneuron-bioRxiv-2026/opto_behavior/README.md

 The function exports an animal-by-phase table, group means/SEMs, the binomial mixed-model interaction results, and PNG/PDF panels.
 For C/E, it plots P(pull) after a rewarded push (the complement of the source script's push win-stay).
 For D/F, it plots P(pull) after a rewarded pull.
 The tests preserve the source script's separate consecutive-trial filtering and random intercepts for animal and session.
 The manuscript's per-phase asterisks were added outside the provided script; their post hoc calculations still need a traceable source.

 MATLAB's Statistics and Machine Learning Toolbox is required for `fitglme`.
-The function has not yet been run against the original trial CSVs; compare the resulting curves and interaction p values with the submitted Figure 4 before treating the output as verified.